 It’s that tinsel and holly time of year when most of us are off to visit friends and relatives to celebrate Christmas.
-Others may just be sick of being cooped up in the city, their house, or apartment after a hard year of COVID-19 restrictions, and are itching to pack the camping gear into the car and head off to find some ‘outside’ in which to revel.
+After a hard year of COVID-19 restrictions, many are just sick of being cooped up in the city, their house, or their apartment.
+Most of them are itching to pack camping gears into their car and head off to find some ‘outside’ in which to revel.

 5 Tips to prevent a holiday plumbing disaster

 You may think you’re covered for the repair of a leaky pipe that’s damaged your bathroom wall, only to find out that you’re not covered for the actual pipe repair, because the damage was caused by rats nibbling the pipe apart.

 Check for leaky pipes and have them repaired before you go away.